 Open the application in your browser.

-View the application logs, if anything goes wrong.
+View the application logs and see if anything goes wrong.

 heroku logs --tail